bananos/MaNPP-buildout/README.md

 Once compilation is done, run [supervisor](http://supervisord.org), a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.

-Since we're going to run nginx on default 80 port, we're going to use `sudo`.
+Since we're going to run nginx on default 80 port, let's use `sudo`.
 ```bash

 [bananos@amber]$ sudo bin/supervisord